Due Date: Plot

 Peter Highman, a successful architect, is due to fly home from Atlanta to Los Angeles to be with his wife Sarah, who is about to give birth.
-On the way to the airport, he has a chance encounter with Ethan Tremblay with his dog Sonny, who is going to Los Angeles to be an actor and is planning to scatter his recently deceased father's ashes at the Grand Canyon.
+On the way to the airport, he has a chance encounter with Ethan Tremblay and his dog Sonny, who is going to LA to be an actor and is planning to scatter his recently deceased father's ashes at the Grand Canyon.
 When Ethan misuses the words "terrorist" and "bomb" while talking to Peter, they are both escorted off the plane.
-Peter, now on the No Fly List and missing his wallet, agrees to drive with Ethan to Los Angeles.
+Peter, now on the No Fly List and missing his wallet, agrees to drive with Ethan to LA.

 Ethan stops to buy marijuana, and Peter discovers that they are nearly out of money.
-Since Peter has no I.D., he gets his wife to wire money to Ethan, but discovers Ethan had the money wired to his stage name instead of his legal name.
+Since Peter has no I.D., he gets his wife to wire money to Ethan, but discovers he had the money wired to his stage name instead of his legal name.
 When the Western Union employee refuses to accept Ethan's "Stage name I.D." it leads to a violent altercation.

-After a night at a rest stop, Peter decides to drive off and abandon Ethan, but realizes that he has forgotten to unload the ashes of Ethan's father when he left.
+After a night at a rest stop, Peter impulsively drives off to abandon Ethan, but realizes that he has forgotten to unload the ashes of Ethan's father when he left.
 This causes him to wrestle with his conscience, before deciding to return, and covering for his absence by saying he had gone to buy breakfast.

 Ethan takes over driver duty so Peter can get some rest after a sleepless night, but he falls asleep at the wheel and crashes the car.
 Peter calls his friend, Darryl, for assistance and decides to part with Ethan, but Darryl persuades Peter otherwise.
 They arrive at Darryl's house for rest.
 During their conversation, Ethan discovers hints that Sarah may have been unfaithful, triggering Peter to question Sarah's timely pregnancy.
 Darryl throws both of them out after mistakenly drinking some of Ethan's father's ashes, which were stored in a coffee tin.